ijl/orjson/README.md

 * does not provide `load()` or `dump()` functions for reading from/writing to file-like objects

 orjson supports CPython 3.6, 3.7, 3.8, and 3.9.
-It distributes wheels for
+It distributes x86_64/amd64
-Linux, macOS, and Windows. orjson does not support PyPy.
+and aarch64/armv8 wheels for Linux.
+It distributes x86_64/amd64 wheels for macOS and Windows. orjson does not support PyPy.

 orjson is licensed under both the Apache 2.0 and MIT licenses.
 The repository and issue tracker is